filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/README.md

 Majority of the features are categorical.
 Thus, KModes algorithm is adopted for this project.As lead time is in numerical values, the time is categorised into 4 quartiles to make it categorical.
 The categorical features are transformed via get_dummies to maintain the feature name.

 To determine the optimal number of cluster, elbow methods are use to find the optimal no of clusters.
-Based on the elbow method, the optimal no of cluster is 3.
+<br> Based on the elbow method, the optimal no of cluster is 3.
 ![ElbowMethod](https://github.com/filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/blob/main/plot/ElbowMethod.jpeg)

 Visualisation of each cluster on the data space.
 ![CustomerSegmentation](https://github.com/filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/blob/main/plot/CustomerSegmentation.jpeg)

 To understand the characteristics of each cluster, overall data mean and standard deviation are computed.
 Next, each cluster label data relative mean and standard deviation to overall data are also computed to understand each cluster label unique characteristics.
-The characteristics of each cluster label is plotted as follows:
+<br> The characteristics of each cluster label is plotted as follows:
 ![CustomerSegmentationCHaracteristics1](https://github.com/filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/blob/main/plot/CustomerSegmentationCharacteristics1.jpeg)
 ![CustomerSegmentationCHaracteristics2](https://github.com/filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/blob/main/plot/CustomerSegmentationCharacteristics2.jpeg)
 ![CustomerSegmentationCHaracteristics3](https://github.com/filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/blob/main/plot/CustomerSegmentationCharacteristics3.jpeg)